N0K0/TG2020-AI/README.md

 There is two different types of state sent to the use.

 The first one is the definition of the game map.
 As precisely as possible.
-Since this might be quite big i opt on only sending it a couple of times
+Since this might be quite big I opt on only sending it a couple of times.
+At the start of the game you will get 10 seconds to parse the input data   and start figuring out the path.

 #### The game map

-##### What is an Bezier curve?
+The game map is procedurally generated from 3 to 10 points on a map, with bezier curves drawn between them.
+The map is completely flat and you may only collide with the ground.
+Simply ignore the y keys that is passed to you as the player.

-### Commands
+### Commands and messages

 In general all commands will return a couple of different answers, all basic commands return an OK or ERROR.
 Other than that we will return things like a bit more comprehensive status or such.